Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Gravitational darkening

-To simulate a semi-infinite Rayleigh-scattering atmosphere, we have considered grains of radius $0.1\,\mu$m at an optical thickness of $50$ at 1000 nm, giving rise to different degrees of polarization for different amounts of BD oblateness.
-Fig.\,\ref{fig_GDpol} shows the polarization expected in each case if gravity darkening is neglected (left panel), compared to when it is taken into account (right panel).
-The right hand panel of Fig.\,\ref{fig_GDpol} is comparable to Fig.\,4 of \cite{harrington1968intrinsic} who consider a semi-infinite Rayleigh-scattering atmosphere due to free electrons in a B-star.
-It can be seen that the temperature inhomogeneity caused by gravity darkening can lead to a near doubling of the degree of polarization { in the presence of Rayleigh-like scatterers}, and is hence too strong an effect to be neglected for rapidly rotating bodies like BDs.
-The degree of polarization increases with increasing oblateness as well as inclination angle, reaching a maximum at an inclination angle of $\theta_\mathrm{v}=90^\circ$.
+A decrease in wavelength has the same effect as a decrease in $T_\mathrm{eff}$, as both affect the denominator in the term $\exp{\left(\frac{hc}{k\lambda T_\mathrm{GD}(\mathrm{LAT})}\right)}$ in Eq.\,\ref{eq_SGD}.
+This scaling factor has been illustrated in Fig.\,\ref{fig_scale_GD} for a BD at $T_\mathrm{eff}=1500\,$K for different levels of oblateness at wavelengths 658\,nm, 1020\,nm and 2190\,nm, { showing that GD is more pronounced at shorter wavelengths}.}

-In the following, we correct for gravity darkening to study in detail the disc-resolved and disc-integrated dependence of the photopolarimetric BD signal on oblateness, inclination angle and cloud scattering properties.
+{Differences in flux between the poles and the equator add to the asymmetry causing polarization of the disc-integrated radiation in the presence of a scattering atmosphere.
+To examine this effect, we simulate }a semi-infinite, purely Rayleigh-scattering atmosphere by considering cloud grains of radius $0.01\,\mu$m and scattering optical thickness $\tau_{1000}=50$ at 1000\,nm, giving rise to different degrees of polarization for different levels of BD oblateness.
+Fig.\,\ref{fig_GDpol} shows the polarization expected in each case if GD is neglected (left panel), compared to when it is taken into account (right panel). {For any given oblateness and inclination angle, the polarization computed here represents the asymptotic upper-limit for those parameters, so that any further increase in the number of scatterers does not change its polarization.} The right hand panel of Fig.\,\ref{fig_GDpol} is qualitatively comparable to Fig.\,4 of \cite{harrington1968intrinsic} who consider a semi-infinite Rayleigh-scattering atmosphere due to free electrons in a B-star.
+The temperature inhomogeneity due to GD causes a 3- to 4-fold increase in the DoP due to Rayleigh scattering at an inclination $\theta_\mathrm{v}=90^\circ$, and hence should not be neglected for rapidly rotating bodies like BDs.
+The degree-of-polarization increases with increasing oblateness as well as inclination angle, reaching a maximum near an inclination angle of $\theta_\mathrm{v}=90^\circ$. } In the following, we correct for GD to study in detail the disc-resolved and disc-integrated dependence of the photopolarimetric BD signal on oblateness, inclination angle and cloud scattering properties.
+In Sections \ref{sec_BD} through \ref{sec_cloud}, we focus primarily on the case featuring full-column gaseous absorption, viz. $p_\mathrm{cutoff}=p_0$.